-As stated in part II.C., above, "[t]he starting point in interpreting a statute is its language."
-Lee (Raymond), supra.
-An application of the plain meaning of section 311 would not operate in the manner described by the appellant; nothing in the expression "where clear and unmistakable evidence demonstrates", standing alone, would operate to exclude medical-judgment evidence as the sole source of the "clear and unmistakable evidence".
-Cf. NORMAN J. SINGER, SUTHERLAND ON STATUTORY CONSTRUCTION [hereinafter SUTHERLAND's] § 45:09 (6th ed.
+An application of the plain meaning of section 1111 would not operate in the manner described by the appellant; nothing in the expression "where clear and unmistakable evidence demonstrates", standing alone, would operate to exclude medical-judgment evidence as the sole source of the "clear and unmistakable evidence".
+Cf. NORMAN J. SINGER, SUTHERLAND ON STATUTORY CONSTRUCTION [hereinafter SUTHERLAND'S] § 45:09 (6th ed.
 2000) ("[k]nowing the purpose behind the statute could help the court decode ambiguous text, but first there must be some ambiguity").
-Therefore, in order to evaluate the appellant's argument, we assume that he is arguing that a literal application of the statute that permitted reliance solely on medical-judgment evidence would "produce a result demonstrably at odds with the intention of its drafters", Gardner, supra, or an absurd result, see X-Citement Video, Inc., Timex V.I., Inc., Thayer, Cottle, Faust, Trilles, Davenport, and Conary, all supra.
+Therefore, in order to evaluate the appellant's argument, it must be assumed that he is arguing that a literal application of the statute that permitted reliance solely on medical-judgment evidence would "produce a result demonstrably at odds with the intention of its drafters", Gardner, supra, or an absurd result, see United States v.
+X-Citement Video, Inc., 513 U.S. 64, 68-69 (1994); Timex V.I., Inc. v.
+United States, 157 F.3d 879, 886 (Fed.
+Cir.
+1998); Simmons v.
+Principi, 17 Vet.App.
+104, 114 (2003); Thayer v.
+Principi, 15 Vet.App.
+204, 210 (2001); Cottle, 14 Vet.App. at 334; Faust v.
+West, 13 Vet.App.
+342, 350 (2000); Trilles v.
+West, 13 Vet.App.
+314, 324 (2000) (en banc); Davenport v.
+Brown, 7 Vet.App.
+476, 483-84 (1995); Conary v.
+Derwinski, 3 Vet.App.
+109, 111-12 (1992) (per curiam order) (Steinberg, J., concurring).

-In this context, the Court notes that the appellant, in his effort to demonstrate that "Congress acted intentionally" in the manner he describes, refers to no legislative or regulatory history or caselaw to support his position.
-In fact, the only authority that he cites for his arguments regarding Congressional intent is a recitation of the text of the 1943 amendment to the wartime presumption and a comparison of the plain language of the wartime and peacetime presumptions.
+In this context, the appellant, in his effort to demonstrate that "Congress acted intentionally" in the manner he describes, refers to no legislative or regulatory history or caselaw to support his position.
+In fact, the only authority that he cites for his arguments regarding congressional intent is a recitation of the text of the 1943 amendment to the wartime presumption and a comparison of the plain language of the wartime and peacetime presumptions.
 Br. at 17-18.
-Although this comparison is not without some persuasiveness, it does not, without any buttressing authority, show an intention of the drafters that is sufficiently clear to overcome the Gardner "plain meaning" rule noted in part II.C., above.
-See Lee (Raymond), supra.
+Although this comparison is not without some persuasiveness, it does not, without any buttressing authority, show an intention of the drafters that is sufficiently clear to overcome the Gardner "plain meaning" rule noted above, as quoted in Lee (Raymond), supra.

-The Court agrees that, in giving meaning to the words of the section 311 presumption, attention must be given to the fact that a different standard is contained in the parallel provision of section 332.
-See Sutherland's §§ 46:05 ("A statute is passed as a whole and not in parts or sections and is animated by one general purpose and intent.
+I agree that, in giving meaning to the words of the section 1111 presumption, attention must be given to the fact that a different standard is contained in the parallel provision of section 1132.
+See SUTHERLAND'S §§ 46:05 ("A statute is passed as a whole and not in parts or sections and is animated by one general purpose and intent.
 Consequently, each part or section should be construed in connection with every other part or section so as to produce a harmonious whole.
 Thus, it is not proper to confine interpretation to the one section to be construed."), 46:06 ("when the legislature uses certain language in one part of the statute and different language in another, the court assumes different meanings were intended"; "[w]hile every word of a statute must be presumed to have been used for a purpose, it is also the case that every word excluded from a statute must be presumed to have been excluded for a purpose"); see also Cottle, Meeks, Moreau, and Talley, all supra.